vulsdoc/vuls/docs/architecture-fast-root-scan.md

 ### Detect processes affected by next pacakge update

-- RedHat, CentOS, OracleLinux and Amazon Linux
-It is possible to know processes affecting software update in advance using yum-ps.
+It is possible to know processes affecting software update in advance using yum-ps on RedHat, CentOS, OracleLinux and Amazon Linux

 ### Detect not-restarted-processes

-- Debian and Ubuntu
-Detect processes which updated before but not restarting yet using checkrestart of debian-goodies.
+Detect processes which updated before but not restarting yet using checkrestart of debian-goodies on Debian and Ubuntu